mvpgomes/cloud-of-things/puppet/google-cloud-engine/README.md

     puppet apply --configprint deviceconfig

 This command should give an output like `/etc/puppet/device.conf` or `~/.puppet/device.conf`.
-Go to this directory and open the file `device.conf`, the file should look like this:
+Go to this directory and create the file `device.conf` by running `touch device.conf`, and then copy the following lines to the file:

     #/etc/puppet/device.conf
     [my_project]